-Before investing or otherwise participating in a transaction, we will carefully consider the likely green impact of all prospective investments, based on a robust and transparent evaluation approach and process.
+Before executing or otherwise participating in a transaction, we will carefully consider the likely green impact of a prospective relevant green investment, based on a robust and transparent evaluation approach and process.

-As part of due diligence for every loan or investment, a reasonable and considered professional judgement will be made about its likely contribution towards producing a positive green impact.
-We will also ensure that all our loans or investments, taken together, will (or are reasonably likely to) contribute to the reduction of greenhouse gas emissions globally.
+As part of due diligence for every relevant green investment, a reasonable and considered professional judgement will be made about its likely contribution towards producing a positive green impact.
+We will also ensure that all relevant green investments, taken together, will (or are reasonably likely to) contribute to the reduction of greenhouse gas emissions globally.